pengutronix/flamingo/doc/content/developer/data_model.rst

     # find all content objects with a equal b

-    In [1]: from flamingo.core.data_model import ContentSet, Q, F
+    In [1]: from flamingo import ContentSet, Q, F

     In [2]: cs = ContentSet()